g4nlpa/Automatic_Ticket_Assignment/README.md

 8. Text preprocessing
 9. Creating word vocabulary from the corpus of report text data
 10. Creating tokens as required
-11. Modelling (Focus on accuracy and generalization) & interim Report Submission
+11. Modelling (Focus on accuracy and generalization)  - DL and ML 12 Interim Report

 This branch also contains Data Augmentation code required for Data Enrichment